 illustrators and 3D artists seeking anatomical training for employment in medico-legal, advertising, or entertainment venues

-Graduation from an accredited college or university with a BA or BS degree
+Graduation from an accredited college or university with a BA or BS degree (or equivalent)

 Minimum cumulative GPA of 3.0 on a 4.0 scale from all colleges or universities attended